Order by noon for same-day delivery · Mon–Sat across Los Angeles

 Fresh lavender fits gifting because it feels calm, useful, and personal without becoming sentimental.
 It can turn a simple gift into something people remember the next morning, not only when they first open the box.

 That is especially true when the package is edited well.
-As one Fiore client put it, the floral gift set felt like a “piece of art,” and the flowers stayed fresh for more than 10 days.
-That kind of response comes from keeping the mix focused and the floral detail visible.
+One Fiore client described a floral gift set as a piece of art, and said the flowers stayed fresh for more than 10 days.
+That response usually comes from keeping the mix focused and letting the floral detail stay visible.

 What works in a premium gift